apache/tika/README.md

 Getting Started
 ---------------

+Pre-build binaries of Apache Tika standalone applications are available from http://tika.apache.org/download.html .
+Pre-build binaries of all the Tika jars can be fetched from Maven Central or your favourite Maven mirror.

-Tika is based on Java 6 and uses the [Maven 3](http://maven.apache.org) build system.
-To build Tika, use the following command in this directory:
+Tika is based on Java 7 and uses the [Maven 3](http://maven.apache.org) build system.
+To build Tika from source, use the following command in this directory:

     mvn clean install